HHS/simpler-grants-gov/documentation/decisions/adr/2023-09-07-data-replication-tool.md

   - Does not provide encryption
   - Anyone can connect
   - Not FedRAMP compliant
-  - There is a cost to operate
+  - There is a cost to operate and cost for bandwidth

-### Network Gateway with VPN
+### AWS Transit Gateway

-Connect
+The AWS Transit service consolidates the AWS VPC routing configuration for a region with a hub-and-spoke architecture.
+This service uses the same technology as VPC Peering, but instead of connecting VPC directly, they connect through another service called a Transit Gateway.
+This solution is recommended if many VPCs need to connect to each other across regions as VPC Peering gets significantly more complicated when more than a few VPCs are involved.

 - **Pros**
-  -
+  - Similar to VPC Peering
 - **Cons**
-  -
+  - More complicated to implement than VPC Peering
+  - More expensive than VPC Peering

 ## Links